ShreyashNaik7/My-Projects/README.md

 # My-Projects
-It Will Contain my all projects Which i have created with learning New things.
+It Will Contain my all projects Which i have created while learning New things.